GoogleChromeLabs/benchmark-workloads/packages/tools/benchmark-connector/README.md

 -   window.name: Package name of the workload.
 -   window.version: Package version of the workload.

-Both variables are used to create an `appId`, which will get send with each postMessage event.
+Both variables are used to create an `appId`, which will get sent with each postMessage event.

 An initial `app-ready` message is broadcasted after the benchmark-connector's initialization: